 Auditions for both the Acting and Production programs take place in April each year.
-Due to the COVID-19 pandemic, individual auditions will be held online in 2021—there will be no group portion.
-Once you have submitted your application to Langara College you will receive a date and time for your audition as well as an audition package—these emails will be sent beginning in February.
+Once you have submitted your application to Langara College you will receive a date and time for your audition as well as an audition package—these emails will start go out in February/March.

 You will audition for at least one Theatre Arts faculty member.
 Additional adjudicators may also be in attendance.
 During the audition and interview you should be prepared to exhibit sufficient talent and show a high degree of commitment to pursuing a professional career in the theatre or related arts.

 Due to the ongoing Covid-19 pandemic, auditions in 2022 will take place on campus for those residing in BC, and online for those located elsewhere.
 You will receive further information about this in the audition package.

 You are required to prepare two memorized monologues—one from the audition package we will email to you, and the second, a monologue of your own choosing.
 You will be asked to perform both, in whichever order you like.